jrebecchi/graphql-todo-list/README.md

 # GraphQL Todo List

-A dead simple Todo List backend with GraphQL.
+A dead simple todo tist backend with GraphQL.
 Well, with just one more detail: it works with JsonWebToken.